Best Calorie Counting Apps in Poland 2026: Fitatu, MyFitnessPal, Yazio & Swoodie

 Swoodie is built around cooking: 8,000+ recipes spanning global cuisines, swipe-to-choose browsing (keep what appeals, skip the rest), filters for what you have on hand, AI recipe generation and a meal planner with an auto shopping list.
 If the question is not “how many calories is this?” but “what should I cook from it?”, it is a different kind of app.

 Want to stop counting and start deciding what’s for dinner?
-Download Swoodie on iOS or Google Play – the recipe library, basic calorie logging and Swipe Together are free, no account required.
+Download Swoodie on iOS or Google Play – the recipe library, basic calorie logging, free manual macro logging (Quick Add), diet-style macro targets (including high-protein), a fasting tracker and Swipe Together are free, no account required.

 Cooking together: what no Polish tracker has